 Edwin Horn sold all four of the buildings after they were completed.
 In the deeds, he included a four foot wide easement across the rear of 46-48-50 Hereford to provide access to the alley.

-On November 19, 1885, 48 Hereford was Hiram Walter Roby, a produce and provisions merchant, who took title to the property on November 19, 1885, from Edwin Horn.
+The successful bidder for 48 Hereford was Hiram Walter Roby, a produce and provisions merchant, who took title to the property on November 19, 1885, from Edwin Horn.
 That same month, he also acquired the apartment house at 46 Hereford.
 H. Walter Roby and his wife, Philena E. (Batson) Towle Roby, lived in one of the apartments at 46 Hereford.
 The previously had lived at 7 Pembroke.

 On October 4, 1886, 48 Hereford was acquired from H. Walter Roby by Sarah A. (Stevens) Hill, the widow of Luther Hill, a shoe manufacturer.
 She previously had lived in Stoneham, and resumed living there by 1889.

 During the 1888-1889 winter season, 48 Hereford was the home of Sarah E. (French) Allen, the widow of iron and steel merchant Stephen G. Allen.
 Her primary residence was in Andover, but she had lived at 302 Beacon during the winter seasons in the early 1880s.
 She was living at 48 Hereford at the time of death in March of 1889.

 On June 27, 1889, 48 Hereford was acquired from Sarah Hill by Margaret A. (Fitzpatrick) Towne, the wife of George E. Towne.
 They previously had lived in Brookline.
 He was treasurer of the Continental Mills of Lewiston, Maine, makers of sheeting and other textiles.
 They continued to live at 48 Hereford during the 1890-1891 winter season, but moved thereafter back to Brookline.
 Margaret Towne continued to own 48 Hereford and lease it to others.

-During the 1891-1892 winter season, 48 Hereford was the home of Mr. and Mrs. G. M. Dodge, probably General Grenville Mellen Dodge and his wife, Ruth Anne (Annie) (Browne) Dodge, whose usual residence at this time was in New York City, where her husband continued to live.
+During the 1891-1892 winter season, 48 Hereford was the home of Ruth Anne (Browne) Dodge, the wife of General Grenville Mellen Dodge, and their daughter, Anne Dodge.
+Their usual residence was New York City, where her husband continued to live.
 General Dodge had served in the Civil War and was a railroad investor and developer.
 Fort Dodge and Dodge City, Kansas, were named for him.
 Mrs. Dodge and her daughter moved to the Hotel Vendome for the next season, and to 385 Commonwealth for the 1893-1894 season.

 By the 1892-1893 winter season, 48 Hereford was the home Frank E. Clark and his wife, Jennie Estelle (Thompson) Clark.
 They previously had lived in Lexington and had one young child, Ethel Clark.
 Frank Clark was a confectioner.
 They continued to live at 48 Hereford during the 1896-1897 season, but moved back to Lexington soon thereafter.

 On September 28, 1897, 48 Hereford was purchased from Margaret Towne by Margaret A. (Duffee) Lennihan, the wife of Charles Joseph Lennihan.
 They previously had lived in West Dedham.
 Margaret Lennihan’s half-brother, Richard Henry Hussey, lived with them.
 Charles Lennihan and Richard Hussey were partners in the plumbing firm of Henry Hussey & Co., founded by Richard Hussey’s father.